They Are All Dead

 They Are All Dead (Todos están muertos) is a 2014 drama film with supernatural elements directed and written by Beatriz Sanchís which stars Elena Anaya.
 It is an international co-production among companies from Spain, Germany and Mexico.

 Plot

 Set in the 1990s, it refers back to the 1980s, when Lupe, the lead character, was a rock star.
-In present time, Lupe suffers from agoraphobia.
+In present time, Lupe has agoraphobia.
 She lives secluded, only in contact with her son Pancho (a boy scout who hates her) and her Mexican mother Paquita.
 The ghost of her brother Diego breaks into her life.

 Production

 The film is a production by Avalon PC, Integral Film and Animal de Luz, with funding from Ibermedia and Eurimages.
 Shooting began on 11 February 2013.
 Shooting locations included Madrid.

 Release

 The film was presented on 27 March 2014 at the 17th Málaga Film Festival.
 Distributed by Avalon, the film was theatrically released in Spain on 30 May 2014.